 Evergreen Brick Works

 Previously an abandoned industrial site, Evergreen Brick Works is now a well-maintained spot for enjoying golden leaves.
 The area is surrounded by ponds, farmers’ markets, and hiking trails, so you are welcome to walk around, relishing the fall beauty.
-You may also throw a picnic there, if you like.
+You may also have a picnic there, if you like.

 When it comes to fall foliage, High Park has it all: a beautiful skyline, zoo, playground, hiking trails, and several ponds (Catfish and Grenadier).
 This way, you can watch breathtaking reflections in the water or play lawn games with your family.
 Insider tip: if you want to see gorgeous mirror-like reflections in the water, we suggest going to the ponds in the morning, when the water is still.

 Toronto Islands are known as the finest summertime destination for swimming, beaching, and having BBQs.
 However, during the cooler season, the islands turn into a fall foliage paradise.
 There, you can ride a bike, have a picnic, or simply go for a walk, while being surrounded by fall colors.
-And the best part about Toronto Islands is that they're the fastest destination from the city center.
+And the best part about Toronto Islands is that they're the fastest reachable destination from the city center.

 David A. Balfour Park